 Thinking about both of these stories, affirms for me that training to become a Forest Therapy Guide is the perfect next step for me.
 It will allow me to continue helping others in ways I have been practicing with my own children for decades!

+UPDATE: This campaign has ended.
+THANKS to the donors who gave generous support!
 (Please check out my go-fund-me campaign and consider how YOU can help me get to training to become a Forest Therapy Guide!
 You can read about different ways to help me HERE.
 You will be helping me find purpose out of upcoming “empty nest” and, at the same time, help me help so many others find peace in stressful daily living.)

 (elephant photo from Strange Travel dot Com)